allegory-software/allegory-sdk/WIDGETS.md

 directly as globals and extends the prototypes of built-in types.

 This layer doesn't provide anything UI-related, it just beefs-up and sugar-coats the standard library, excluding anything DOM-related.
+You can use it in your own code or you can ignore it, but the widget code is heavily based on it so you need to get familiar with it if you want to work on any of the widgets in the SDK.

 ### Layer 2: DOM API & web components